"No hire, no fire" job market may no longer be a thing as big companies announce mass layoffs

 At the same time, recent reports suggest layoffs have accelerated in October, Grace Zwemmer, associate economist with Oxford Economics, said in a report Wednesday.
 State-level data also shows jobless claims by federal employees topped 10,000 in the week ended Oct.
 18, a sign the stalemate in Congress is taking a toll, the investment advisory firm said in a separate research note.

-To be sure, the nation's unemployment rate is still low by historical standards, edging up to 4.3% in August from 4.2% in July.
-The latest layoffs are unlikely to to dramatically drive up joblessness, experts say.
+To be sure, the nation's unemployment rate remains low by historical standards, edging up to 4.3% in August from 4.2% in July.
+The latest layoffs are unlikely to dramatically drive up joblessness, experts say.

 "When we look at the scale of the announcements vis-à-vis the broader economy and the data we have from unemployment claims, we don't see them yet at a scale where the unemployment rate is going to shoot up," said Andy Stettner, director of economy and jobs at the left-leaning Century Foundation.